kovidgoyal/calibre/manual/customize.rst

       the system theme -- beware of crashes and hangs.
     * ``CALIBRE_SHOW_DEPRECATION_WARNINGS`` - causes calibre to print deprecation warnings to stdout.
 Useful for calibre developers.
     * ``CALIBRE_NO_DEFAULT_PROGRAMS`` - prevent calibre from automatically registering the filetypes it is capable of handling with Windows.
+    * ``CALIBRE_USE_SYSTEM_CERTIFICATES`` - make calibre use the system certificate store for SSL certificate verification instead of its own certificate store on Windows and macOS.
     * ``QT_QPA_PLATFORM`` - On Linux set this to ``wayland`` to force calibre to use Wayland and ``xcb`` to force use of X11.
     * ``SYSFS_PATH`` - Use if sysfs is mounted somewhere other than /sys
     * ``http_proxy``, ``https_proxy`` - used on Linux to specify an HTTP(S) proxy